 Here are some instances of how text analysis can be done using standard machine learning techniques: The process of classifying a text involves placing it into one or more predetermined categories.
-Determining a text's sentiment-whether it be positive, negative, or neutral -is the goal of sentiment analysis.
-Identified Organization The process of locating and categorizing identified entities-such as individuals, groups, and places-in a text is known as recognition.
-Finding the underlying subjects in a collection of text documents is known as topic modeling.
+Determining a text's sentiment-whether it be good, negative, or neutral-is the goal of sentiment analysis.
+Identified Organization The process of locating and underlying subjects in a collection of text documents is known as topic modeling.
 Following data cleansing, support vector machine imputations are applied to complete the absent values or information that remain blank.
 During the second phase of the pipeline design, the process involved feature engineering and the removal of superfluous features.